aleshaleksey/fansys23/03-movement-exploration.md

 - Managing supplies, foraging and starvation.
 - Investigating the surroundings and finding places and entities of interest.

-The rules should accommodate to all of these activities without trivialising them too much and allowing both success, failure, and forward failure.
+The arbiter should think carefully about how to make exploration challenging without making it repetitive or  trivialising the dangers and challenges it provides.
+In addition, since straight up failure often leads to dead ends in the narrative, forwards failure should be used instead.

 In many games where events move at the speed of plot, travel and exploration rules can be eschewed.
 However in some games, where exploration, strategy or time sensitive chase-like quests are present, they add an extra layer of depth.